 When checking the logs, it is helpful to keep in mind the CI steps outlined here to know where the error occurred in the CI pipeline.

-a change to the known_hosts
+Making a Change to the CI Pipeline

 If you determine that a change is required to the CI pipeline, then understand which step needs to change and open a PR with the fix.
 You can test the fix by opening a test PR in openconfig/public and changing the branch used when pulling the CI pipeline code.
 Once it is approved, cut a new release of the CI pipeline based on these guidelines.
 Lastly, submit a PR in the openconfig/public repo if needed, for example to bump the CI pipeline version used.